ticketengine/docs/backoffice/event.md

 --- | ---
 Name | Name of the access type.
 Description | Description of the access type.
 Access to locations | Capacity groups where customer should get access to.
 If more than one group is added the allocation strategy will issue access for the first group (in supplied order) where there is available capacity.
+If the first capacity group is sold out access will be issued from the next capacity group.
-Use limit | The number of times access can be used at the door of the venue.
+Use limit | The number of times the access can be used at the door of the venue.
 Tags | Access type tags.
-Conditions | The conditions a customer has to pass to be able te get access to an event.
+Conditions | The conditions a customer has to pass to be eligible te get access to an event.

 ### Conditions
 The conditions consist of a tree of nested conditions.
 A customer has access to an event if he or she passes at least a single path in the condition tree successfully.